-This study will have an impact on clinical practice in the emergency department but also more broadly.
+This study will have an impact on clinical practice in Australia but also more broadly.
 Paediatric patients with ASBD are a rapidly increasing patient population in whom limited research has been undertaken to determine the most effective medications for behavioural containment.
 We therefore anticipate our study to have significant clinical utility once the results are available.